vertica/VerticaPy/CONTRIBUTING.md

 vDataFrame.format_colnames(self, columns: Union[str, list]):
     """
 ---------------------------------------------------------------------------
-Method used to format the input columns by using the vDataFrame columns' names.
+Method used to format a list of columns with the column names of the vDataFrame.

 Parameters
 ----------
 columns: list/str
-    List of columns' names to format.
+    List of column names to format.

 Returns
 -------
 list
-    Formatted columns' names.
+    Formatted column names.
     """

 # Example